ernstste/landsatlinks/README.md

 Features include:
   - an extensive set of filtering methods
-  - 'resuming' when links have expired - inlcuding a filesystem check for finished downloads
+  - 'resuming' when links have expired - including a filesystem check for finished downloads

 ### Requirements